Convert SRF to VIFF

 The Khoros Visualization Image File Format (VIFF), developed by AccuSoft Corporation, is a bitmap image format used primarily within the Khoros software environment for scientific and engineering applications.
 It supports various image types, including grayscale, color, and multi-spectral images, making it useful for visualizing complex datasets.
 Despite its powerful capabilities, VIFF is now considered somewhat obsolete due to the emergence of newer, more versatile image formats.
 However, it remains an important part of the history of image processing and visualization technologies.

-Wait a few moments for the converter to complete its job, then download your VIFF file.
+Give the converter a few seconds, then download your VIFF file.